Hoping for the best while preparing for the worst in the face of uncertainty: a new type of incomplete preferences: Abstract

 \section{Abstract}

-We propose and axiomatize a new model of incomplete preferences under uncertainty, which we call \textit{hope-and-prepare preferences}.
-Act $f$ is considered more desirable than act $g$ when, and only when, both an optimistic evaluation, computed as the welfare level attained in a best-case scenario, and a pessimistic one, computed as the welfare level attained in a worst-case scenario, rank $f$ above $g$.
-Our comparison criterion involves multiple priors, as best and worst cases are determined among sets of probability distributions, and is, generically, less conservative than \textit{Bewley preferences} and \textit{twofold multi-prior preferences}, the two ambiguity models that are closest to ours.\footnote{These preferences are introduced in \cite{B2002} and \cite{E2022}, respectively.}
+We propose and axiomatize a new model of incomplete preferences under uncertainty, hope-and-prepare preferences: one act is preferred to another if and only if both its optimistic evaluation ---the welfare level attained in the best-case scenario--- and its pessimistic evaluation — the welfare level attained in the worst-case scenario--- rank it above the other.
+Both evaluations are computed over sets of probability distributions.
+We make the case that, compared to existing incomplete criteria under ambiguity, hope-and-prepare preferences address the trade-off between conviction and decisiveness in a new way, which is more favorable to decisiveness.
+We characterize a completion of an incomplete hope-and-prepare preference relation admitting an (asymmetric) $\alpha$-\textit{maxmin expected utility} representation, in which $\alpha$ is unique.
+Conversely, given a standard $\alpha$-MEU preference and a fixed value of $\alpha$, we recover the concordant hope-and-prepare preference that it completes.